What would you say if someone...

 - Called on the phone and offered a free gift, just for allowing them to verify your credit card number and expiration date?

-- Showed up at your door on a spring day and quoted a bargain price on repairing the roof or sealing the driveway "because the materials were left over from a big job in the neighborhood?"
+- Showed up at your door and quoted a bargain price on repairing the roof or sealing the driveway "because the materials were left over from a big job in the neighborhood?"

 - I have to check with the Police Department or Better Business Bureau first.